top of page

 Click on image for project trailer

-Just over two years ago my father died during a snowstorm forcing me to call 911, sending his body through morgue drawers in Queens and a NJ crematorium.
-His ashes arrived in a plastic bag, in a cardboard box, in a plastic box, in a synthetic tote bag emblazoned with an eternal flame.
-Eternal like these non-recyclable containers (not the cremains they contain) - or maybe eternal like grief.
+“After the death of each of my parents, their ashes arrived in a plastic bag, contained in a cardboard box, held in a plastic box, slid into a polyester pouch, ALL in a synthetic tote bag emblazoned with an eternal flame.
+Eternal like these non-recyclable containers - or eternal like maybe grief?

-My ancestral Ashkenazi’s used to rip their garments when someone died, now you pin on some black ribbon, already cut.
+My ancestral Ashkenazi’s used to ‘rend’ their garments when someone died, but in recent funerals I’ve been handed some black ribbon, already cut, and a safety pin.

 bottom of page